pierric/fei-nn/README.md

 Given a the symbolic graph, and feeding the placeholders (data with `Just xx`, and label with `Nothing`). `forwardOnly` carries out a forward phase only, returning the output of the neural network.

 # Usage
-Please see the example in the `examples` directory.
+- Please see the example in the `examples` directory.
+- Also see the examples of [mxnet-dataiter](https://github.com/pierric/mxnet-dataiter) project.